buttermilk-crypto/b2/properties-compiler-mojo/README.md

 To use the class you will instantiate it directly.
 Assuming your class name is CProperties and you are extending PropertiesImpl, you would do this:

-    Properties props = new CProperties().init();
+    Properties props = new CProperties();

 for the PojoPropertiesImpl option, the constructor is similar:

-    Properties props = new CPropertiesPojo().init();
+    Properties props = new CPropertiesPojo();

-Or you can use it like this:
+As of version 1.0.1, the init() call is made within the constructor for you.
+Note that these classes are marked final.

-     CPropertiesPojo pojo = new CPropertiesPojo().init();
+You can use it like this:

-     String value = pojo.key0.getValue();
+     CPropertiesPojo pojo = new CPropertiesPojo();

-     Assert.assertEquals(pojo.get("key.0"), value);
+     String value = pojo.key0.getValue(); // instance variable

-All of the Properties interface methods are available, as are the sugars.
+     String value1 = pojo.get("key0");    // Properties interface

-One of the main uses of pre-compiled properties is to not have the issue of late binding on configurations which need to be read from files.
-This helps prevent any question about inconsistent configurations.
+     Assert.assertEquals(value, value1);

-You might say that you can just include any strings or values you need as static variables, but pre-compiled properties have all the advantages of the Properties Interface and associated classes found in bracket-properties for formatting and so on.
+All of the Properties interface methods are available, as are the other classes in the Bracket packages.